SkyLundy/plates-for-processwire/Extensions.md

 ### matchTrue

-Returns a value based on a provided evaluation.
-Similar to match but can handle more complex cases.
+Returns the key where the first value in array evaluates to true

 ```php
 <p>Your account is <?=$this->matchTrue(['current', $daysUntilDue >= 1, 'due' => $daysUntilDue == 0, 'past due' => $daysUntilDue < 0])?></p>